Other Projects

 My contributions included:

-• Designing and assembling a custom hardware setup for generating thermal illusions
+• Designing and assembling a simple custom hardware setup for generating thermal illusions

-• Developing a closed-loop temperature control system in LabVIEW to enable real-time modulation and targeted haptic perception
+• Developing a feed-forward temperature control system in LabVIEW to enable real-time modulation and targeted haptic perception